 Please read Campground Rules prior to making your reservation.

-Camping fees vary based on residency, with residents of Broward, Palm Beach, and Miami-Dade counties receiving discounts.
-Campers must show two proofs of residency.
+Camping fees are seasonally based.
 Reservations are highly recommended, especially during the peak season of November through April.
 Permit holder must be onsite during the duration of the stay.

 Primitive Group Camping

 Primitive areas for youth groups are offered at several regional parks: C.B.
 Smith, Markham, Quiet Waters, T.Y., and Vista View.
 This activity, popular with scouts, lets youngsters experience nature as it is, without utilities and other creature comforts.
 Organized nonprofit groups of supervised young people only are permitted to preregister at the park office for overnight camping at designated locations.